 Splash down!
 Camps are in full swing, homework is something long forgotten.
 For children with special needs summer offers a plethora of opportunities.
 Summer activities can offer outlets otherwise left untapped and skills can be mastered outside of the classroom.
 Lets take a closer look at my top 10 favorite summer activities for children with special needs that you can all enjoy while the days linger a bit longer....

-1) Family games!
 Pull out the board games.
 Remember when families sat around together after dinner listening to the radio?
 Well, maybe you don't, but they did.
 Our favorite is Mill Bornes.
-Game night teaches social skills, turn taking, focus, how to lose, how to win and attention.
+Game night teaches social skills, turn-taking, focus, how to lose, how to win and attention.

-4) Hit the pool!
 Who doesn't love a pool?
-Actually for children with sensory challenges the change from dry to wet or wet to dry can be quite over stimulating.
+Actually for children with sensory challenges the change from dry to wet or wet to dry can be quite overstimulating.
 Yet, the benefits of water play and learning to swim can far outweigh its challenges.
 The resistance and tactile input provided by swimming can help normalize tone, increase muscle strength and coordination, improve respiration and normalize sensory integration.
 If your child is water hesitant, try sitting on the side of the pool, wrapping in a wet towel, playing near the water to start.
 If you can find an occupational or physical therapy program that combines water/pool with land therapy, then you're in luck!
 And, don't forget the sunscreen!
-If your child has issues with sunscreen, use sun protective clothing or swimwear.
+If your child has issues with sunscreen, use sun-protective clothing or swimwear.

-6) Recycled art.
 Take all those tossed out toilet paper rolls, plastic tops, lids, and old magazines.
-Grab a pieces of wood and some glue.
+Grab a piece of wood and some glue.
 Now start attaching the items to the board.
 You can pick a theme or just go with no theme at all.
 Turn on some background music and watch the creations you and your kids can make.
 See you at the next art exhibit!

-8) Tell a Story.
 Pick a summer reading book and read it out loud together.
 No rushing off to bed.
-Discuss the way its written.
+Discuss the way it's written.
 What do they like about the book?
 Favorite part?
 How could it have ended differently?

-10) Hug a Kid.
 Give your kids the attention and deep pressure they crave.
 Have a hug session.
-Wrap your kids up in blanket and make them into a "hot dog."
+Wrap your kids up in a blanket and make them into a "hot dog."
 Roll around on the floor with them.
 Enjoy each other's company and get some good hugs in while you're at it!